ITT Inc.: Post-war activity and acquisitions

+Community development

+In 1968 ITT acquired timberland company Rayonier which owned over 30,000 acres (46.875 square miles) in Flagler County, Florida.
+ITT wanted more from their investment than the proceeds of wood pulp from slash pine trees.
+At the time, thousands of people were migrating to Florida from the Rust Belt, so management at ITT decided to create a destination with both housing and jobs for the transplants.
+ITT purchased tracts from 35 other owners to total 93,000 acres (145.3 square miles), the size of Cleveland or Detroit.
+From the start, ITT assumed that their financial resources would solve any problems encountered.
+There are failed developments all over Florida, but most are because of money problems.

+That same year, ITT purchased homebuilder Levitt & Sons for a reported $91 million and established Palm Coast Construction Company, which built half the residences in the development.
+Dr. Norman Young led Levitt's marketing group, who planned the project and suggested the name, Palm Coast.

+The development was conceived by ITT's Community Development Corporation (ITT-CDC) in the 1960s as a master-planned community to transform 90,000 acres of wetlands and pine forest into a residential golf-centered city of 600,000 or 750,000.

+Sheraton Hotels and Resorts were acquired by ITT in 1968 for $200M in stock.
+ITT built the Sheraton Palm Coast Resort in the early 1970s to house potential buyers for the Palm Coast development.
+It was a small hotel with 106 rooms, not a typical Sheraton property, and it was later demolished.

 International telecommunications

 International telecommunications manufacturing subsidiaries included Standard Telephones and Cables in the United Kingdom and Australia, Indosat in Indonesia, Standard Elektrik Lorenz (today part of Nokia Germany) and Intermetall Gesellschaft für Metallurgie und Elektronik mbH (acquired from Clevite in 1965; now TDK-Micronas) in Germany, BTM in Belgium, and CGCT and LMT in France.
 These companies manufactured equipment according to ITT designs, including the (1960s) Pentaconta crossbar switch and (1970s) Metaconta D, L, and 10c Stored Program Control exchanges, mostly for sale to their respective national telephone administrations.
 This equipment was also produced under license in Poznań (Poland) and in Yugoslavia and elsewhere.
 ITT was the largest owner of the LM Ericsson company in Sweden but sold out in 1960.

 Alec Reeves, an ITT employee in France in the 1930s, developed pulse-code modulation (PCM) innovations, upon which future digital voice communication was based.
 Charles K. Kao, working at STC in the UK, pioneered the use of optical fiber from 1966, for which he was awarded the 2009 Nobel Prize in Physics.